1964 Republican National Convention: Presidential candidates

+Vice presidential nomination

+Vice presidential candidates

-William E. Miller, a Representative from Western New York who had served as Chairman of the Republican National Committee since 1961, was nominated unanimously on a roll call vote.
+William E. Miller, a representative from Western New York who had served as chairman of the Republican National Committee since 1961, was nominated unanimously on a roll call vote.
 Goldwater stated that he chose Miller to be his running mate simply because "he drives Johnson nuts" with his Republican activism.
-But by some other accounts, Johnson "was barely aware of Miller's existence."
+However, by some other accounts, Johnson "was barely aware of Miller's existence."
 Miller's Eastern roots and Catholic faith balanced the ticket in some ways, however ideologically he was conservative like Goldwater.
 His relative obscurity—"he was better known for snipes at President Kennedy than for anything else"—gave birth to the refrain "Here's a riddle, it's a killer / Who the hell is William Miller?"

 He was replaced as Chairman of the RNC by Dean Burch, a Goldwater loyalist from Arizona.